Delphant/EntertainMe/entertainme-release-final-demo/data/README.md

   entertainme_restore.cmd {file name that you want to restore from DB_Backups folder}
   '''

-# Creating DB Objects without doing a backup
+## Creating DB Objects without doing a backup

 - Navigate to the data -> DB_Scripts -> functionality folder
-- Open the file of the object (view, function, procedure, etc) and paste into the SQL editor.
+- Open the file of the object (view, function, procedure, etc) and paste it into the SQL editor.
 - Execute the script.
 - Repeat as needed to create or update the objects.